 For long, India and Brazil had remained unexplored by each other.
 Today, Brazil has become one of the most important trading partners of India in the entire LAC (Latin America and the Caribbean) region.

 The regional powerhouses share a relationship that is gradual and progressive.
-India and Brazil are the emerging nations and both the countries have huge potential to grow bilaterally.
-This is one of the important reason to learn Portuguese in India.
+India and Brazil are the emerging nations, and both countries have enormous potential to grow bilaterally.
+Another important reason to learn the Portuguese language in India.

 Beautiful, Easy and Gateway to other Romance languages

-Portuguese is a relatively easy language to learn, especially if you already know any other Romance or even Germanic languages such as French, Spanish, Italian or even English because a number of words and grammar rules are nearly identical.
+Portuguese is a relatively easy language to learn, especially if you already know any other Romance or even Germanic languages such as French, Spanish, Italian or even English because many words and grammar rules are nearly identical.

 If we compare Portuguese to Asian languages (Mandarin Chinese, Japanese or Korean, for example), studying Portuguese is a cakewalk!
-If you are looking for easy as well as an important language to learn, Portuguese is probably the second best choice after Spanish language in India.
+If you are looking for easy as well as an essential language to learn, Portuguese is probably the second-best choice after the Spanish language in India.

-It is one of the most beautiful, mellifluous and a joy to listen.
+It is one of the most beautiful, harmonious, and a joy to listen.
 As the Brazilian writer Olavo Bilac poetically said, Portuguese is “a última flor do Lácio, inculta e bela” (the last flower of Latium, rustic and beautiful).
-It is music to my ears is no exaggeration…don’t believe me?
-Take a look at some of the videos and you will see what I mean.
+If I say It is music to my ears, it is no exaggeration.
+Don’t believe me?
+Take a look at some of the videos, and you will see what I mean.

 Enjoying Music, Movies and of course Football

-Brazilian music, festivities and movies are very much appreciated all over the world!
+Brazilian music, festivities, and movies are very much appreciated all over the world!
 Brazil is the only country that has won the World Soccer Cup five times!
-Portugal is UEFA Euro 2016 champion.
+Portugal is the UEFA Euro 2016 champion.